capeprivacy/documentation/docs/understand/roadmap.md

 Through our open source approach, we ensure our own code and tools are transparent and auditable.

-### Architecture

-Cape Privacy provides [Cape Coordinator](/cape-core/coordinator/), to manage policy and users.
-This will interact with the Cape Privacy libraries (such as [Cape Python](/libraries/cape-python/)) through a workers interface, and with your own data services through an API.

 ### Data flow

 Data will flow between the following elements of Cape Privacy's architecture: